emmajanedrews/base-template/_posts/2017-07-13-how-to-handle-multiple-offer-situations.md

 ---

 {% include youtube.html %}In any market, a property can receive multiple offers.
 We deal with this in our office on a near-daily basis.
-What that typically means is that folks may like a certain property and that property receives several different offers.&nbsp;
+What that typically means is that folks may like a certain property and that property receives several different offers.

 When you have a multiple offer situation, there are several different ways to handle it.
 The first thing to remember is that it’s not the agent’s prerogative as to how to handle the multiple offer, and many agents are confused about that. **Our real estate commission rules and regulations state that you must follow the instructions of the seller.** My job as a real estate agent is to tell the seller what the options are and allow them to choose.